project-sunbird/project-sunbird.github.io/pages/features-documentation/register_org.md

 ## Uploading Organizations

 1. The upload organizations page is displayed
-2. Download the csv file for reference
+2. Download the C file for reference
-3. You can add or upload details of up to 199 organizations at a time in one csv file
+3. You can add or upload details of up to 199 organizations at a time in one C file
 4. Enter each organization's name in a separate row
-5. Descriptions and valid values for each columns are as listed below:
+5. Descriptions and valid values for each column are as listed below:

 	Sl.No |Column Name  |Description  |Valid Value  |Column Type
 	------|-------------|-------------|-------------|-------------